Art and Visual Culture

 Develop Your Creative Genius at Spelman

 Art is the creative expression of ideas, personal identity, and culture that enriches the world in which we live.
 It builds community, offers new perspectives, and provides unique insight to diverse traditions, philosophies and history.
+Students are provided with the knowledge and skills to effectively create art and understand it as visual rhetoric with histories, traditions and emerging theories that critique and advance the field.

 What We Offer in Art and Visual Culture